Pecora Commission: Investigations (1932-34)

 The investigation was launched by a majority-Republican Senate, under the Banking Committee's chairman, Senator Peter Norbeck.
 Hearings began on April 11, 1932, but were criticized by Democratic Party members and their supporters as being little more than an attempt by the Republicans to appease the growing demands of an angry American public suffering through the Great Depression.
 Two chief counsels were fired for ineffectiveness, and a third resigned after the committee refused to give him broad subpoena power.
 In January 1933, Ferdinand Pecora, an assistant district attorney for New York County, was hired to write the final report.
 Discovering that the investigation was incomplete, Pecora requested permission to hold an additional month of hearings.
 His exposé of the National City Bank (now Citibank) made banner headlines and caused the bank's president to resign.
 Democrats had won the majority in the Senate, and the new president, Franklin D. Roosevelt, urged the new Democratic chairman of the Banking Committee, Senator Duncan U. Fletcher, to let Pecora continue the probe.
 So actively did Pecora pursue the investigation that his name became publicly identified with it, rather than the committee's chairman.

 The Pecora Investigation uncovered a wide range of abusive practices on the part of banks and bank affiliates.
 These included a variety of conflicts of interest, such as the underwriting of unsound securities in order to pay off bad bank loans, as well as "pool operations" to support the price of bank stocks.
 The hearings galvanized broad public support for new banking and securities laws.
 As a result of the Pecora Commission's findings, the United States Congress passed the Glass–Steagall Banking Act of 1933 to separate commercial and investment banking, the Securities Act of 1933 to set penalties for filing false information about stock offerings, and the Securities Exchange Act of 1934, which formed the SEC, to regulate the stock exchanges.

 The Banking Committee's hearings ended on May 4, 1934, after which Pecora was appointed as one of the first commissioners of the SEC.

+Committee staff attorney David Saperstein played a key role in coordinating the evidence-gathering phase of the hearings, organizing testimony and documentation that laid the foundation for the Exchange Act.
+His subsequent appointment to the SEC linked the Pecora investigation directly to the agency’s enforcement structure.